Skip to main content

 Reminder for children aged 16 to 19 staying in education or training

-You must act now and notify the Child Benefit Office by 31 August 2023 if your child is aged 16 to 19 and staying on at school or in approved education or training.
+You must notify the Child Benefit Office by 31 of August if your child is aged 16 to 19 and is staying on at school or in approved education or training.

 If you do this you can continue to receive Child Benefit for a child or young person aged 16 to 19.
-However, if your fail to notify the Child Benefit Office of this your Child Benefit, for any child aged 16 years or above, will stop automatically.
+However, if you fail to notify the Child Benefit Office your Child Benefit, for any child aged 16 years or above, will stop automatically.

 What is it?